neondatabase/website/content/docs/guides/vercel-app.md

 ## Update the application and database locally

 create a new branch
-Add new feature and table: i want to map the users of my app to the topics they participated in modify the UI & update the prisma schema
+Add new feature and table.
+I want to map the users of my app to the topics they participated in.
+Modify the UI & update the prisma schema

 ### Inspect the changes